 Backyard Burn Seasons are March 1 to June 15 and October 1 to December 15.

 If you reside within Clackamas Fire’s coverage area, please call the daily burn message line: 503.742.2945.

 - Backyard burning is NOT permitted inside the DEQ Burn Ban Boundary.
-Please use the map to find out if you are in the burn ban boundary.
-To use the map, first type in your address and click enter.
-When your address appears and if you are located in the blue area, you are in the DEQ Burn Ban Boundary, and are unable to burn.
-Click HERE for the DEQ Burn Ban Boundary map.
+Please use the Burn Restriction Map to determine if you reside within the burn ban boundary.
+To use the map, type in your address and click enter.
+When your address appears and if you are in the blue area, you are in the DEQ Burn Ban Boundary and are unable to burn.
+Click HERE for the Burn Restriction Map.